learnlatex/learnlatex.github.io/en/lesson-08.md

 <!-- {% endraw %} -->

-Even more, one can set a left and right indent for the `\midrule`, so that this line is a little bit shorter as the `\toprule` and `\bottomrule` of the table.
+Even more, one can set a left and right indent for the `\midrule`, so that this line is a little bit shorter than the `\toprule` and `\bottomrule` of the table.

 <!-- {% raw %} -->